 - Speaker’s Bureau.
 We help schools, civic organizations, and community groups invite an attorney or judge to serve as a guest speaker for a class or gathering on a wide variety of legal topics.
 To make arrangements, call 515-243-3904.
 There is no charge for this service.

-- Volunteer Lawyers Project.
-The PCBA VLP was established more than 20 years ago to provide free legal representation to low-income residents of Polk County.
+- PCBA Volunteer Lawyers Project.
+The PCBA VLP was established to provide free legal representation to low-income residents of Polk County.
 As many as 1,000 cases are handled each year with thousands of hours of legal work donated by Association members to support the project.

 - The Proteus HOLA Center.
 This special PCBA project provides outreach, support, and advice to Polk County’s Hispanic and immigrant communities.
 Clinics are held monthly to provide free legal advice and guidance for those in need.